 Here’s what a lot of people don’t understand: To live in foster care is to live in a state of inconsistency.
 Due to a lack of resources, there simply aren’t enough quality foster homes, and rising housing costs make it even harder for foster families to find the space they need.
 This especially affects kids in urban areas.
 As a result, many more children end up in institutions, which are often rife with abuse and poor conditions.

 Some kids go to school in the morning not knowing where they’ll sleep that evening, making it hard to focus on their studies.
 Basic survival becomes the top priority.

 Even those who withstand these challenges and get accepted to college are likely to deal for the rest of their lives with the repercussions and years of trauma that are so often part of the foster experience.

 Cordelia Cranshaw, Miss District of Columbia USA 2019, knew focusing on academics as a teen in the foster care system and later in college would provide opportunities, and now as a social worker, she advises other foster children to do the same.
 She aims to connect youths with mentors because, “Sometimes, a young person is just one connection, or one resource, away from a life-changing opportunity.”

 My first encounter with foster care was through Lynda Mullaly Hunt’s debut middle grade book, One for the Murphys.
 I read it and cried and immediately read it again and cried again.
 But it was the resilience and hope that really moved me.
 It was proof that an individual could change a life.

-Because my public library has been closed due to COVID-19 quarantine, I haven’t been able to check out books to read these books that I’ve been digitally hoarding.
+Because my public library has been closed due to COVID-19 quarantine, I haven’t been able to check out books to read the books that I’ve been digitally hoarding.
 How about you?
-What foster-care themed books do you recommend?
+What foster-care-themed books do you recommend?
 Thanks for your suggestions!
 I’ll add them to this list!

 Foster Care in Tween Books